If reputation is the currency of whether people trust you or not, and you do not have any reviews online, how else are they going to trust you?

 Transcript of the Video:

-I’d like to start by introducing you to someone whose life has been changed by a marketplace fueled by reputation.
+I’d like to start by introducing you to someone whose life has been changed by a marketplace fuelled by reputation.
 Sebastian Sandys has been a bed and breakfast host on Airbnb since 2008.
 I caught up with him recently, where, over the course of several cups of tea, he told me how hosting guests from all over the world has enriched his life.
-More than 50 people have come to stay in the 18th-century watchhouse he lives in with his cat, Squeak.
+More than 50 people have come to stay in the 18th-century watch house he lives in with his cat, Squeak.
 Now, I mention Squeak because Sebastian’s first guest happened to see a rather large mouse run across the kitchen, and she promised that she would refrain from leaving a bad review on one condition: he got a cat.
 And so Sebastian bought Squeak to protect his reputation.
+You can learn how to protect your reputation here.

 Now let me show you these heat maps of Paris to see how insanely fast it’s growing.
 This image here is from 2008.
 The pink dots represent host properties.
 Even four years ago, letting strangers stay in your home seemed like a crazy idea.
 Now the same view in 2010.
 And now, 2012.
 There is an Airbnb host on almost every main street in Paris.
 Now, what’s happening here is people are realizing the power of technology to unlock the idling capacity and value of all kinds of assets, from skills to spaces to material possessions, in ways and on a scale never possible before.
 It’s an economy and culture called collaborative consumption, and, through it, people like Sebastian are becoming micro-entrepreneurs.
 They’re empowered to make money and save money from their existing assets.